 Chandeliers, Crucifixes, & Furniture Made From Bones

-The entrance to the bone church will give you a glimpse of what is waiting for you – certainly if the nickname didn’t clue you in.
-Hung above the door to the chapel is a crucifix made with, (you, you guessed it) human bones.
+The entrance to the bone church will give you a glimpse of what is waiting for you – certainly, if the nickname doesn’t interest you.
+Hung above the door to the chapel is a crucifix made with (you, you guessed it) human bones.

 There are many things to do in the Ossuary, but some of the best include:

 - Admiring the beautiful artistry of the chapel’s decorations.

 - Exploring the other areas of the Ossuary.

 - Enjoy a peaceful walk through the quiet forest surrounding the Ossuary.

 - Pick up a souvenir skull to commemorate your visit, but this one is only made of plaster.

 Sedlec Ossuary Nearby Attractions